 The OBSS Narrow Bandwidth RU In OFDMA Tolerance Support field in the Extended Capabilities element is 0.

-— The Trigger frame or the frame containing a TRS Control subfield allocates at least one 26-tone RU whose location in frequency overlaps with the operating bandwidth of the OBSS B.
+— The triggering frame(#25126, 25068) allocates at least one 26-tone RU whose location in frequency overlaps with the operating bandwidth of the OBSS B.

 TGax Editor: Change the heading and the paragraphs below of this subclause as follows (#CID 25126, 25068):

-Padding for Trigger frame or frame containing TRS Control subfield
+Padding for triggering frame(#25126, 25068)

-An AP transmitting a PPDU that contains a BCC encoded Trigger frame or frame containing a TRS Control subfield soliciting a response from a non-AP STA shall ensure that the number of bits in the PSDU following the last bit of SCH is at least LPAD,MAC as defined in Equation (26-1), which is based on the MinTrigProcTime indicated by the non-AP STA (see Table 9-323a (Subfields of the HE MAC Capabilities Information field)), where
+An AP transmitting a PPDU that contains a BCC encoded triggering frame(#25126, 25068) soliciting a response from a non-AP STA shall ensure that the number of bits in the PSDU following the last bit of SCH is at least LPAD,MAC as defined in Equation (26-1), which is based on the MinTrigProcTime indicated by the non-AP STA (see Table 9-323a (Subfields of the HE MAC Capabilities Information field)), where

 SCH is either: